We research and explore the coolest ghost towns and historic locations in Ohio!

 Location: Worthington Township, Richland County – On US 95 at the intersection of Pleasant Hill Rd

 The town was founded by John Frederick Herring (1767 – 1832) in 1823, a few years after he built a grist mill on Clear Fork Creek.
 He is buried in Newville Cemetery off of the u-shaped road across from where Pleasant Hill Rd runs into US 95.
 The town was named after Newville, Pennsylvania where John Herring was born.
-It grew to have a few stores, several churches, a school, & a post office that ran from 1830 – 1906.
-Pennyroyal Distilleries also operated near Newville & employed several local residents.
+It grew to have a few stores, several churches, a school, and a post office that ran from 1830 – 1906.
+Pennyroyal Distilleries also operated near Newville and employed several local residents.

 Riblet, OH (Riblet Corners) – Richland County (1830s – 1860s farming town abandoned over time)

 Classification: ghost town

 Location: Sandusky Township – On SR 309 (Park Ave W) between Horning Rd and SR 181